With OverDrive for Android, you can find and borrow eBooks, audiobooks, and streaming video from your library's digital collection.

 - If prompted, open the file with the "Package Installer."

 - If you get the "Install blocked" message, follow these instructions to allow installation from "Unknown Sources."
-If you don't get this message, continue on.
+If you don't get this message, continue to step 7.

 The app installs.